eleflow/sparknotebook/README.md

 ## AWS Notebook Instantiation

-1. Run `docker run -it --env-file ./aws.deploy.env --volume $PWD:/sparknotebook` and if all goes well you will see the ip of your sparknotebook server in a line like this
+1. Run `docker run -it --env-file ./aws.deploy.env --volume $PWD:/sparknotebook aws.deploy` and if all goes well you will see the ip of your sparknotebook server in a line like this
   ```sh
   ...